eljamm/didactic-pi/README.md

 - PORT: The server port.
 - RASPI: The name of the Raspberry Pi to connect to.
 Make sure it's created first from the website.

-Then, for RaspiOS, you can connect with the server :
+Then, you can connect with the server :

+* RaspiOS

 ```txt
 python ws_control.py
 ```

-or for DietPi :
+* DietPi

 ```txt
 sudo python3 ws_control.py